Evin prison fire raises fears about people jailed during Iran’s anti-regime protests

 A ferocious fire that consumed parts of Tehran’s most infamous prison late Saturday has prompted concerns about the tens of thousands of detainees locked up inside Iran’s detention centres after weeks of protests.

-Authorities say at least eight people were killed in the blaze and dozens more injured within the capital’s Evin prison complex, where political prisoners, dissident journalists and writers as well as dual nationals detained on specious espionage charges are kept locked up.
+Authorities say at least eight people were killed in the blaze and dozens more injured within the capital’s Evin prison complex, where political prisoners, dissident journalists and writers, as well as dual nationals detained on specious espionage charges are kept locked up.

 Jafar Panahi, the award-winning filmmaker locked up at Evin, told his wife in a brief phone call Sunday morning that the melee was “the worst hours of his life”.

-Sirens also went off Monday at the massive Ghezel-Hesar prison in the city of Karaj, the country’s largest detention facility.
-And at least 12 people were killed in a 9 October melee in Lakan prison near the northern city of Rasht, according to Hrana, a network of Iranian human rights activists.
+Sirens also went off Monday at the massive Ghezel Hesar prison in the city of Karaj, the country’s largest detention facility.
+And at least 12 people were killed in a melee in Lakan prison near the northern city of Rasht on 9 October, according to Hrana, a network of Iranian human rights activists.
 An Iranian with family ties to Rasht told The Independent that he was informed by a security official working in the prison that dozens more had died.

 At least 7,000 Iranians have been locked up in Iran in a month-long wave of protests that began with the death of 22-year-old Mahsa Amini, an Iranian Kurd who fell into a coma after she was abducted by regime morality enforcers in Tehran.
 Kurdpa, a Kurdish-Iranian advocacy group, has collected the names of at least 450 people detained in the country’s western Kurd heartland, which has been gripped with daily protests and a general strike.